Skip to content

 Waverley: How does climate fit into your work?

-Suleman: [Our project] At the Root looks at the intersections between gender and the environment, and the climate crisis in particular, to reframe the narrative from doom and gloom, fear mongering – melting ice caps with polar bears sitting in the center – to reframe it from a space of love.
+Suleman: [Our project] At the Root looks at the intersections between gender and the environment, and the climate crisis in particular, to reframe the narrative from doom and gloom, fear mongering—melting ice caps with polar bears sitting in the center—to reframe it from a space of love.
 You talk to someone who's actually standing at a petrol pump in like Bangladesh about a “just transition,” and they have no idea what you're talking about, right?
 Or if you talk to people who've been affected by the Pakistani flood about “loss and damage.”
-It's so disconnected from the realities of these communities, and so a lot of Fearless’s work is to actually work with those communities, move through the healing of the issues of our time into a radical imagination and reclamation of what exists on the other side of the crisis.
+It's so disconnected from the realities of these communities, and so a lot of Fearless’s work is to actually work with those communities, to move through the healing of the issues of our time into a radical imagination and reclamation of what exists on the other side of the crisis.

 Waverley: How did you approach collaborating with this community in Rajasthan?